 Advocating for yourself and your position can be intimidating, but don’t worry!
-Here are 3 tips on how to advocate so administrators will listen:
+Here are 3 tips on talking so administrators will listen:

 It’s all well and good to know that things are not right, but much harder to name a solution.
 Now, imagine you are an administrator without intimate day-to-day experience in the position or in-depth knowledge of the issues.
 When preparing to talk to your administrator, ask yourself, what would solve the problem?
 Could you handle it without the assessments?
 Or maybe if you didn’t have to think about the kindergarten classrooms?
 Or what if you just managed what you have now, and someone else took new referrals?
 Share your problem and then immediately share your solution with words like, “I propose that . . . ” or “Here are my ideas for solutions to this issue.”

 Whether you are addressing your administrator in person or via email, make a statement about how you intend to proceed if nothing else changes.
-It might feel presumptuous to tell your supervisor what the plan is, but something is going to happen, whether or not you receive direction.
-Stating what that will be, preferably in writing, simply protects you in the future when questions arise.
+It might feel presumptuous to tell your supervisor the plan, but something will happen whether or not you receive direction.
+Stating what that will be, preferably in writing, protects you in the future when questions arise.

 Administrators can only fix the issues they know about.
 Advocate for yourself by being realistic about trade-offs, focused on solutions, and intentional about planning.
 You’ll end up with a job you can love again.